dl4ds-gh-classroom/sp2025_midterm_challenge/README.md

 * **Experiment Tracking Summary:**  Include screenshots or summaries from the experiment tracking tool.
   You can use the WandB Reports UI to create a report as well.

+**Include your report in your repo, either by replacing/updating this top level readme or commiting it as a separate PDF or .md file.**

 ## Grading Rubric

 The grading rubric is as follows: